Build-up your relationship with God through prayer.

 There is just so much satisfaction available to us by bringing positive changes – through solid prayer sessions and God’s love for us all – to all sorts of life issues faced by other people known to us.
 And of course it is faith building for us as well.

 Where possible remember to ask those people, who you are ready to pray for, whether they would mind if you did so.
-Then let them know that you have prayed for them.
+Then afterwards let them know that you have prayed for them.
 This will help them realise that they have been on the receiving end of the Lord’s loving care, when positive change does occur as a result of your prayers.
 In turn this will encourage them to grow in their faith.
 Trust me when I say that God wants that for everyone of us.
 He will be grateful to us for assisting him in that regard.

 4. THE NEED FOR DEVOTIONAL PRAYER